Amber-Robeck/readMeGenerator/README.md

 ## Description

 This is a project I created for school to generate a markdown file to use as a README.MD.
 This page is made using Node.js and does not have a deployed page.
+As a student I was instructed to create an application that takes in user information to create a simple readMe file.
+Using the inquirer module I collected user information through prompts and using the file system module I generate a markdown file using the information provided by the user.
+There was a develop folder provided to me with the assignment and I myself only added to the functionality to the already defined functions in the index.js and generateMarkdown.js.

 ## Here is a video of the page to show you functionality